Events, Fall 2016

 As an independent curator, Okeke-Agulu has written catalogues for and organized or co-organized several canonical exhibitions, including the first major retrospective of Uche Okeke (Lagos, 1993); the Nigerian pavilion at the First Johannesburg Biennale (1995); Seven Stories about Modern Art in Africa (London, 1995); The Short Century: Independence and Liberation Movements in Africa, 1945–1994 (Munich, 2001); Gwangju Biennale (2014), and Who Knows Tomorrow (Berlin, 2010).
 As an art critic, his writings have appeared in The Guardian (Lagos), Daily Times (Lagos), Artforum International (New York), Art South Africa (Johannesburg), andBonhams Magazine (London), among others.
 He sits on the editorial boards of the Journal of African American Studies, the Journal of Igbo Studies, and Calalloo-Art.

 Special thanks to the Office of the Dean of Academic Affairs, the Art & Art History department’s Jeanne Scribner Cashin Endowment Fund, Ugoma Adegoke, BLOOM Art, and Uche Nwokedi SAN for their support of the exhibition and lecture.

-- Lecture by curator Luis Eduardo Luna and artist Rick Harlow, Wednesday, November 2, at 7:00 p.m. in Griffiths 123, with reception to follow in the gallery
+- Lecture by curator Luis Eduardo Luna and artist Rick Harlow, Thursday, November 3, at 6:00 p.m. in Griffiths 123, with reception to follow in the gallery

 Poetry for Peace